rovidkashyap/EmployeeManagement-CQRSPattern/README.md

 4 - Open the Postman or any other API Tool and enter the localserver link and execute the api

-This application is for education purpose so this application only contains CREATING DATA using API
+This application is for education purpose so this application only contains CREATING DATA using API,
-GETTING ALL DATA
+GETTING ALL DATA,
-GETTING DATA USING SOME FILTERS
+GETTING DATA USING SOME FILTERS.

-Packages that required for this application are :-
+Packages that required for this application are :- MediatR, MediatR.Extensions.Microsoft.DependencyInjection, AutoMapper, AutoMapper.Extensions.Microsoft.DependencyInjection, Microsoft.EntityFrameworkCore(v 3.1),
-1 - MediatR,
-2 - MediatR.Extensions.Microsoft.DependencyInjection,
-3 - AutoMapper,
-4 - AutoMapper.Extensions.Microsoft.DependencyInjection,
-5 - Microsoft.EntityFrameworkCore(v 3.1),
-6 - Microsoft.EntityFrameworkCore.Relational(v 3.1),
+Microsoft.EntityFrameworkCore.Relational(v 3.1),
-7 - Microsoft.EntityFrameworkCore.Design(v 3.1),
+Microsoft.EntityFrameworkCore.Design(v 3.1),
-8 - Microsoft.EntityFrameworkCore.SqlServer(v 3.1),
+Microsoft.EntityFrameworkCore.SqlServer(v 3.1),
-9 - Microsoft.EntityFrameworkCore.Tools(v 3.1).
+Microsoft.EntityFrameworkCore.Tools(v 3.1).